 Single Vision glasses

-For people under the age of around 40 years old these are usually used as general purpose glasses, working well for long distance (driving, watching TV etc.) and reading.
+For people under the age of around 40 years old, these are usually used as general-purpose glasses, working well for long distances (driving, watching TV etc.) and reading.

 Once you reach the age of 40 your eyes begin to lose the ability to change focus.
 This is known as presbyopia and happens to everyone.
 If this has happened you may be told that you need separate glasses for distance and reading.
 Two pairs of single vision glasses may be the answer for you but one needs to bear in mind that the glasses will have to be swapped around depending on what you are looking at.
 This can prove to be inconvenient for some people.